 The Board is responsible for the other information.
-The other information comprises Statement of Financial Responsibility, Board of Trustees schedule, included under the School Directory page and the Analysis of Variance, but does not include the financial statements, Kiwisport statement and Personnel Policy Compliance statement included as appendices, and our auditor's report thereon.
+The other information comprises the information included on pages 1, 25 to 32, but does not include the financial statements, and our auditor's report thereon.

 Our opinion on the financial statements does not cover the other information and we do not express any form of audit opinion or assurance conclusion thereon.